 Are you familiar with Google Analytics and the importance of it on your website?
-Whether you're a current customer of OneEach or a future customer doing your due diligence and reading up on our services, we want to give you a little inside scoop on this data tracking tool.
+Whether you’re a current customer of OneEach or you’re a future customer doing your due diligence and reading up on our services, we want to give you a little inside scoop on this data tracking tool.
 Google Analytics is packed full of features that we’re excited to tell you about.

 Why Use Google Analytics?